ParksProjets/C-Preprocessor/README.md

 /*#

-Multi-line comment
+Multi-lines comment

 #*/
 ```
-This comments will be delete in the compiled file.
+This comments will be deleted in the compiled file.
 Note: `options.commentEscape` must be `true`.